Jerrysuper123/basketballNotes/README.md

 ## small space - one arm length then shoot
 less than 1 arm, we are in opponent space, then we can cross over the opponent.

+Use 1 jump step to get further from opponent for shooting.

 ## How to drive past defender and create separation for shooting
 Objective: to dribble is to cause defenders to flip hip; the power to defend comes from the right stance, when defenders lost this; he lost this power